AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 # gem "github-pages", group: :jekyll_plugins
 ```

-I also like to remove this line to get rid of the default `minima` theme:
+I also recommend removing this line to get rid of the default `minima` theme:

 ```ruby
 # This is the default theme for new Jekyll sites.
 You may change this to anything you like.
 gem "minima", "~> 2.0"
 ```

-If you decide to remove the minima theme, you'll need to also remove it from `_config.yml`:
+If you do that, you'll also need to remove it from `_config.yml` by setting the theme to `null`:

 ```yml
 # ...